 Later, one family member gave us enough for a small down payment on our first house.
 We bought the cheapest house we could find in the best neighborhood we could afford.
 The mortgage was less than rent, which helped us to continue to make payments on our student loans.
-We fixed up the house and sold it for enough to cover our student loan balance.
+We fixed up the house and sold it for enough to cover our student loan balance, we also decided to visit Atlantic Union Bank to get a new account and start saving.
 We could never have done that without that down payment.
 In fact, every aspect of our lives today would be completely different if we had never received that gift.

 The same family member sold us a car at trade-in value.
 It has been the most reliable car we have ever owned.
 Being able to purchase it with cash at such a low cost freed us up to do a lot of other things that we could never have done before.

 My brother-in-law hired us to work for his commercial cleaning business when we were desperate for money.
 We cleaned office buildings late at night, and it’s amazing how just a hundred dollars in a month can be the one thing that helped us make ends meet.

 My dad gave us one of his cameras to use when we started our photography business.
 We never would have had enough cash to buy two in the beginning.
 Starting that business opened up many more opportunities for us.